brianliebe/brianliebe/README.md

 ### Hi there 👋

-I'm a software engineer living in New York City with a BS in Computer Science from Binghamton University.
+I'm a software engineer living in New York City.
+I graduated from Binghamton University with a BS in Computer Science.

 ### Work Experience 👨🏻‍💻